Henri Winkelman: Post-war

-After he signed the Dutch surrender, General Winkelman refused to officially declare that he would not resist the German forces in the Netherlands.
-He was therefore interned on 2 July 1940 and remained a prisoner of war for the remainder of the occupation.
 He was honorably discharged from the Dutch army after the war on 1 October 1945 and given the Military William Order, the oldest and highest military decoration in the Netherlands.
 His statue can still be seen in front of the elementary school in Rijsoord, where he signed the capitulation on 15 May 1940.
 An army base in Nunspeet was named after him.
 The name was transferred to another base (at Harskamp) as of 15 May 2007, after the former closed down.
 General Henri Winkelman died peacefully at his home on 27 December 1952.